IsaacCavallaro/BeatTheBlues/README.md

 - Data can be stored and view at the start of the app and after a progression has been displayed.

-- For more information on feature 3 view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/help.md)

 # Adding to Practice Log (Before displayed progression)